• Call For Your Complimentary Consultation (845) 533-0265.

 Possible Penalties Under Leandra’s Law

-First and foremost, anyone who was legally responsible for the child in the vehicle while being intoxicated will be reported to the Statewide Central Register of Child Abuse and Maltreatment.
-Additionally, even in a situation where there was no child in the vehicle, anyone convicted of driving under the influence will be assigned to a period of conditional release during which they must maintain an ignition interlock device in their vehicle.
+Primarily, legal guardians or those responsible for the child while intoxicated will be reported to the Statewide Central Register of Child Abuse and Maltreatment.
+Furthermore, a conviction of driving under the influence mandates a period of conditional release, which requires the offender to install and maintain an ignition interlock device in their vehicle, even in situations where no child was present in the vehicle.

 How A DWI With Child Passenger Attorney Can Help